 State law authorizes Iowa Department of Revenue Director Kraig Paulsen to extend the period of time for filing tax returns and making associated payments.
 This includes the suspension of any penalty or interest associated with those returns or payments.

 In addition, Louisa and Scott Counties have been added to the list of Iowa counties that receives extended tax relief from the Internal Revenue Service and the Department.
-The Department has created a flood resource page that includes FAQs.
+The Department has created a flood resource page that includes Common Questions.